prasadaar/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/item.md

 * **Allow Alternative Item**: Sometimes when manufacturing a finished good, specific material may not be available.
 If you tick this, you can create and select an alternative item from the Item Alternative list.
 To know more, visit the [Item Alternative](/docs/user/manual/en/manufacturing/item-alternative) page.

 * **Maintain Stock:** If you are maintaining stock of this Item in your Inventory, ERPNext will make a stock ledger entry for each transaction of this item.
 Ensure to keep this option unchecked when creating a non-stock Item (make to order/engineer) or a service.
+Note that once this option is ticked or unticked and transactions have been made with this Item, this option cannot be changed.

 * **Include Item in Manufacturing**: This is for raw material Items that'll be used to create finished goods.
 If the Item is an additional service like 'washing' that'll be used in the BOM, keep this unchecked.